Baharasg/CoperSim/README.md

 # CoperSim
-The FPGA emulator for Copernicus: Characterizing the Performance Implications of Compression Formats Used in Sparse Workloads
+The FPGA emulator for Copernicus: Characterizing the Performance Implications of Compression Formats Used in Sparse Workloads.
+Copernicus characterizes the impact of using seven frequently used sparse formats on performance, based on a DSA for sparse matrix-vector multiplication (SpMV), implemented on an FPGA.

 To Compile:
 g++ -o CoperSim CoperSim_host.cpp CoperSim.cpp